nishizumi-maho/nishizumi-setups-sync/README.md

 * **Number of drivers** – how many driver folders to create when manual entry is enabled.
 * **Driver N Name** – text fields for each driver folder name.
 Use names only.
+* **Select cars for driver folders individually** – when enabled, the tool asks for each car whether driver folders should be created.
+Cars answered with "No" only receive the `Common Setups` folder.
 * **Use extra sync folders** – when enabled, the additional folders listed below are copied as subfolders inside the source folder for every car before the usual sync copies the files to the team folder.